OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 Knock on effects of RAE from junior into senior professional rugby union were found and a slow decline continued until age 30.

-No differences were found in RAE between Forwards and Backs within EP players and Forwards for England international but a RAE reversal (non-significant) was found for England Backs.
+No differences were found in RAE between Forwards and Backs within EP players and Forwards for England internationals but a RAE reversal (non-significant) was found for England Backs.

 **References**